-- 52.1 At the annual general meeting, separate elections must be held for each of the following positions, and in the following order-

-- 52.1.1 President

-- 52.1.2 Vice-President

-- 52.1.3 Secretary

-- 52.1.4 Elected General Committee Members (in any order as determined by the committee, or as a single election)

-- 52.2 If only one member is nominated for the executive roles under the election, the Returning Officer must declare the member elected to that position. - 52.3 If the number of members nominated for the general committee members is less than or equal to the number to be elected, the Returning Officer of the meeting must declare each of those members to be elected to the position. - 52.4 The committee may continue to act despite any vacancy in its membership. - 52.4.1 If less than five committee members are elected or appointed, and no other nominations are received, then the committee members must fill the casual vacancies as soon as possible, as per rule 57, until at least five committee members are appointed or elected. - 52.5 On his or her election, the new President may take over as Chairperson of the meeting.
+- 52.1 At the annual general meeting, separate elections must be held for each of the following positions, and in the following order- - 52.1.1 President - 52.1.2 Vice-President - 52.1.3 Secretary - 52.1.4 General Committee Members (in any order as determined by the committee, or as a single election) - 52.2 If only one member is nominated for the executive roles under the election, the Returning Officer must declare the member elected to that position. - 52.3 If the number of members nominated for the general committee members is less than or equal to the number to be elected, the Returning Officer of the meeting must declare each of those members to be elected to the position. - 52.4 The committee may continue to act despite any vacancy in its membership, but should avoid being less than 5 committee members. - 52.4.1 If less than 5 committee members are elected, and no other nominations are received, then the elected committee members must fill the casual vacancies as soon as possible, as per rule 57, until at least 5 committee members are appointed or elected. - 52.5 On his or her election, the new President may take over as Chairperson of the meeting.